 This program begins by receiving a username and password in the console to sign-up a user.
 If the condition in line 99 is satisfied, the vulnerable function \texttt{signup} would be called.
 In this function, two heap buffers are allocated in lines 6 and 7.
 As there are two copy operations with \texttt{memcpy} function calls in lines 14 and 17, our solution identifies this function as a test unit.
 There is a path constraint in this function in line 10; therefore, if the input strings for username and password satisfy the path constraints in lines 99 and 10, and their lengths are more than the lengths of the destination heap buffers in the copy operations, they would cause heap-based buffer overflow.
 Note that the path constraint in line 99 is out of the test unit and should be determined through machine learning. \textit{UbSym} calculates the path constraints in line 10 using symbolic execution.
 It generates appropriate input data for the \texttt{scanf} operations in line 95, which are consistent with both path constraints inside and outside the unit.

-There are two other test units in this program, \texttt{check} and \texttt{authentication} functions, which cause heap-based buffer overflow by calling \texttt{strcpy} and \texttt{memcpy} functions, respectively.
-The same challenge exists in these functions for our solution to calculate the path constraints inside the test unit and estimate the ones outside it. \textit{UbSym} could successfully identify these units and generate appropriate test data for the whole program, which explore vulnerable instructions in the unit and cause heap-based buffer overflow in them.
+There are two other test units in this program, \texttt{authentication} and \texttt{check} functions, which cause heap-based buffer overflow by calling \texttt{memcpy} and \texttt{strcpy} functions, respectively.
+The same challenge exists in these functions for our solution to calculate the path constraints inside the test unit and estimate the ones outside it. \textit{UbSym} could successfully identify these units and generate appropriate test data for the whole program, which explore vulnerable instructions in the unit and cause heap-based buffer overflow.